dankimio/dankimio.github.xx/_posts/2015-12-31-a-year-in-review.md

 ## Podcasts
 - [Cortex](https://www.relay.fm/cortex).
 CGP Grey and Myke Hurley discuss productivity (and many other things as well).
 There's nothing special in the podcast but it's just so interesting to listen to, that it has become my favorite.
 Definitely recommend.
 - [Under the Radar](https://www.relay.fm/radar).
 I stopped listening to Accidental Tech Podcast because the episodes were too long (up to 2 hours), very few development related topics and I just didn't have time to listen.
-I was already listening to Developer Perspective by David Smith: I really liked the format of short 15 minute episodes.
+I was already listening to Developer Perspective by David Smith: I really liked the format of short 15-minute episodes.
 And then Under the Radar comes out: just 30 minutes of developer-related talks from David Smith and Marco Arment.
 Perfect.
 - If I could recommend just one episode it would be The Developer on Fire episode – [The Pareto Principle and Stoic Philosophy with David Heinemeier Hansson](http://developeronfire.com/Podcast/Episodes/david-heinemeier-hansson-the-pareto-principle-and-stoic-philosophy).

 <p class="img-inline img-inline-lg">